vishalcoelho/vishalcoelho.github.io/_posts/2025-10-12-kicad-stm32-usb-pcb-design-jlcpcb-assy-part-2.markdown

 > :memo: The feed resistor isn't always needed; it limits how much current the micro drives into the crystal.
 Too high and you overdrive the crystal and generator harmonics (bad!!)

 ### Organize by Sections
+We will cordon off different parts of the board into named sections by corralling components that serve a similar purpose and drawing a rectangle around them.

+## Microcontroller

 Add the status LED circuit and cordon off what we've drawn with a rectangle in the lower left quadrant of the sheet.
 Mark it as the microcontroller section.

 ![Microcontroller Section][img_kicad_micro_section]

+Note the pullups on the I2C lines
+![I2C Pullups][img_i2c_pullup]
+For a 3.3V rail, fast-mode I2C, use 2.2 K$\Omega$

+> :warning: Make sure you aren't using external pullups, on a breakout board perhaps!

 ## Power
 We are going to be using this [step-down switch mode converter][lnk_dc_dc] that JLCPCB supports.
 There is a schematic reference in the datasheet that we will follow.